UPPS 05.02.02 - Texas State Purchasing Policy

 COMPETITIVE SOLICITATIONS

 - Section 51.9335(a)-(e) of the Texas Education Code authorizes institutions of higher education to use “best value” procurement process which provides greater autonomy and flexibility in the procurement of goods and services.
-P&SS shall follow the TSUS CMHB for all competitive solicitation requirements.
+The university shall follow the TSUS CMHB for all competitive solicitation requirements.

 EXEMPT PURCHASES